Simple Commands

 The last new predication is _delete_v_1. _delete_v_1 is the first “real” verb we’ve dealt with.
 The others so far have been “implied” “to be” verbs for a phrase like “a file is large”, and they don’t show up in the MRS as described previously.
 A verb looks like every other predication: it has a name and arguments.
 And, because verbs can be modified by words like adverbs (e.g. “permanently delete the file”), it introduces an event to hang modifiers on.
 Like many verbs, the second argument represents the “actor”: the person or thing doing the deleting.
 The final argument is what to delete.

-Because our world state is simply a Python list of Python objects, the logic for deleting something is going to be trivial: remove the thing from the list.
-In fact, implementing what we are doing here in a real file system interface would be trivial as well: delete the file.
-However, we would have to decide what to do if a user command like “delete every file” fails to delete one of them for some reason.
-We’ll ignore that in our example and just remove the files from the State object’s list of state.
+Because our world state is simply a list of Python objects, the logic for deleting something is going to be trivial: remove the thing from the list.
 We can safely do this, even though other predications may still be iterating over them, because our State object is immutable (as described previously) and we will keep it that way by returning a new State object when something is deleted, just like we already do for setting variables.

 We do have a problem, though.
 As you’ll see later, we will encounter phrases like “delete every file”, which have a different solution (i.e. state object) for each file that gets deleted.
 Each solution will have only one of the files deleted.
 In order to end up with a single world state that has all the files deleted, we’ll have to merge them together at the end somehow.

-The solution is to create the concept of an “operation” class which does “something” to the state.
-We will build different operation classes that do different things over time (rename, copy, etc).
+The solution is to create the concept of an Operation class which does “something” to the state.
+We will build different Operation classes that do different things over time (rename, copy, etc).
 If a command succeeds with multiple solutions, we can collect all of the operations from the solutions apply all of them to a single state object at the end.
-In fact, this is a good way to implement our system in general: build up a set of operations based on what the user says and, when we have the final solved MRS, actually apply them to the file system.
-We won’t be taking that final step here, but we could.
+In fact, this is a good way to implement our system in general: build up a set of operations based on what the user says and, when we have the final, solved MRS, actually apply them to the file system.
+We won’t be taking that final step here, but we would need to in order to handle all quantifiers.
+More on that in the section on Plurals.

 We’ll start by building some new mechanics into the State object to handle operations and create the DeleteOperation class: